 All sightings should be reported IMMEDIATELY to the Non-Native Species Secretariat either via e-mail with a photograph if possible to email@example.com or they can be posted via their online form HERE

-It would also be good practice to report this to your local BBKA Branch and area Association as soon as possible.
+It would also be good practice to report this to us HERE if you are in mid-Devon, or to your local BBKA Branch and area Association as soon as possible.